 This is the resistant starch that is also often termed ‘gut superfood.’
-Resistant starch works like soluble and fermentable fiber.
+Resistant starch works like soluble and fermentable prebiotic fiber.
 It travels through the stomach and small intestine undigested, and as it reaches the colon, it feeds the friendly bacteria and boosts gut health (8).

 8. Coconut Oil

-Sauerkraut is nothing but fermented cabbage leaves.
+Sauerkraut is nothing but chopped up fermented cabbage leaves.
 The bacteria on the surface of the leaves ferment the veggie’s natural sugars, and the result is sauerkraut.
 It contains live probiotics that improve digestive health.